 What are the Three Most Common Complaints About Nursing Homes?

-Three of the most common complaints about nursing homes in Florida are:
+Three of the most common complaints about nursing homes in Florida that our nursing home abuse lawyers hear are:

 - Staffing issues: When there are not enough staff members on the clock for the number of residents in the nursing home, all sorts of serious issues can follow.
 A nurse who genuinely wants to help every resident might be forced to spend as little as 10 minutes a day with them, which is not nearly enough in any situation.
 Staffing issues can also arise if the nursing home hires staff members who are not qualified for the job’s requirements.